Croydon Airport: Origin

 Penshurst Airfield was an alternative destination for airliners when Croydon was closed on account of fog.
 One such diversion was on 24 September 1921, when a de Havilland DH.18 aircraft was diverted to Penshurst.
 This situation lasted until Penshurst closed on 28 July 1936.

 Croydon was the first airport in the world to introduce air traffic control, a control tower, and radio position-fixing procedures.
 The "aerodrome control tower", 15 ft high with windows on all four sides, was commissioned on 25 February 1920 and provided basic traffic, weather and location information to pilots.
 There, Jimmy Jeffs was its first air traffic control officer.

 On the formation of Britain's first national airline, Imperial Airways, on 31 March 1924, Croydon became the new airline's operating base.
 Imperial Airways was the British Government's chosen instrument to develop connections with the U.K.'s extensive overseas interests.
 It was therefore from Croydon that Britain first developed its European and longhaul routes to India, Africa, the Middle and Far East, Asia, Africa and Australia (in conjunction with Qantas).

 Following the Imperial Airways de Havilland DH.34 crash of December 1924, Britain's first major civil aviation accident, conditions at Croydon came under criticism from the public inquiry that investigated the causes.
-The inquiry was Britain's first into an aviation accident which led to an Act of Parliament, the Croydon Aerodrome Extension Act 1925.
-The Croydon Aerodrome Extension Act led to large scale expansion, redevelopment and construction of an improved new airport with airport buildings constructed adjacent to the Purley Way, Croydon.
+The inquiry was Britain's first into an aviation accident which led to an Act of Parliament, the Air Ministry (Croydon Aerodrome Extension) Act 1925 (15 & 16 Geo.
+5. c. xviii).
+The act led to large scale expansion, redevelopment and construction of an improved new airport with airport buildings constructed adjacent to the Purley Way, Croydon.